 If an ongoing illness is not diagnosed, the patient’s condition will likely worsen, making it harder to treat.
 This might mean that treatment is ultimately ineffective.
 Or it might mean that more extensive treatment is needed, something which could have been avoided, had the illness been identified earlier.

 Example of a misdiagnosed chronic illness

 Many misdiagnosis cases relate to cancer.
 A patient may report certain symptoms, often returning again and again to their GP, only to be repeatedly misdiagnosed.
 The treating medical practitioner may mistake the symptoms for something else, perhaps dismissing the idea of cancer due to the patient’s age, or simply due to ignorance.

-Of course, what a GP should do is to send a patient for testing, in order to rule out the possibility of cancer.
-If this is not done, then the cancer will remain undetected for weeks, months or even years.
-Alternatively, it could be that the patient is sent for testing, but the results are lost, misreported or misinterpreted.
+Of course, what a GP should do is send a patient for testing, in order to rule out the possibility of cancer.
+If this is not done, then cancer will remain undetected for weeks, months, or even years.
+Alternatively, it could be that the patient is sent for testing, but the results are lost, misreported, or misinterpreted.

 When it comes to cancer, it is generally the case that the faster treatment is carried out, the more hopeful the outcome will be.
 If cancer is left to its own devices, it will grow and spread across the body, making it increasingly difficult to treat.
 Once it is discovered, medical practitioners may have no choice but to perform aggressive and/or invasive treatment.
 Or, it may be too late.
 This will be heart-breaking for the patient, as this bleak prognosis could have been avoided, had the cancer been detected in the early stages when he/she initially sought medical help.